Manhattan-based company receives patent for virtual reality technology

 VR In-Motion was created as an innovative tool for business marketing and currently has offices in Manhattan, Kansas and Kansas City, Missouri.

 VR In-Motion offers numerous virtual reality experiences, including Santa’s sleigh ride, numerous roller coasters, and the Comanche helicopter ride-a-long.
-For more information about VR In-Motion visit VRInMotion.com.
+For more information about VR In-Motion visit